 -Established a network of 22 CILs in the state, which brings independent living centers within a reasonable distance for most people with disabilities.

--Created and maintain a comprehensive resource manual online to assist new centers in all phases.
+-Created and maintains a comprehensive resource manual online to assist new centers in all phases.

 -Collaborate and help plan ongoing annual training conferences for all CIL staff and board members, in cooperation with VR and RSB.